martineausw/ziggurat/README.md

 If a `struct` is a set of field names, then `Fields` creates a subset of the original field names.
 Furthermore, the respective types are transformed to their appropriate counterpart (e.g. `u64` ⇒ `ex.IntParams`, `f128` ⇒ `ex.FloatParams`).

 `Fields` accepts an aggregate type, such as a `struct`, and procedurally constructs a parameterized counterpart by iterating through its fields, treating it as a container of fields.
 This continues recursively until all parameteritiz-able types are defined.

-## Goals

--   [x] Tests

-    -   [x] terms
-    -   [x] params

--   [x] Traceable error output
--   [x] Failure behavior configuration
--   [ ] Simplify

-## Reflection

-> "If you are the head that floats atop the ziggurat, then the stairs that lead to you must be infinite."
-(9:30)
->
-> "The Mountain." _Adventure Time_, created by Pendleton Ward, season 6, episode 28, Frederator Studios, 2015

-This is a crude attempt to enforce constraints on `anytype` parameters.
-The initial approach was seeded by the brainstorming thread (linked above) and it regrettably became more entangled overtime.
-I don't abhor the implementation, but as it exists at this moment I'm a little dissatisfied with it.
-There are many reasons for this feeling, but it boils down being faced with a fog that can only be navigated with experience or dispelled with time.
-This is to say, I imagine there's a more sightly form that returns back to the elegant minimalism as posited in the thread, but it escapes me at this time.

-The primary goal in setting out to write this library was to enjoy some syntactic sugar, reminiscent of C++ black magic, afforded without contention by zig's comptime and meta-programming features.
-I'm realizing now as I'm writing that I've adopted many implicit secondary goals all of which are indulgent, which is as fun as is frustrating when having a nebulous idea of where you want to be with no interest in arriving there sensibly, hence the lack of tests and git history as of today.

-At this moment, though, endless iteration in a vacuum isn't doing me any favors, so I'll be making improvements when the shortcomings surface practically as I integrate it in the project I imagined it to be used in.